-BOSP advises current Stanford students on the policies and procedures for doing a Non-Stanford Study Abroad Program, signs study abroad approval forms, and conducts transfer credit evaluation for coursework already completed abroad.
+BOSP advises current Stanford students on the policies and procedures for participating in a non-Stanford Study Abroad Program, signs study abroad approval forms, and conducts transfer credit evaluation for coursework already completed abroad.

-While credit is guaranteed on Stanford-operated overseas programs, it is not guaranteed on Non-Stanford study abroad programs.
+While credit is guaranteed on Stanford-operated overseas programs, it is not guaranteed on non-Stanford study abroad programs.
 There are no approved programs.
 At this time, pre-approval for non-Stanford study abroad transfer credit is not possible.
 Students considering non-Stanford programs should carefully read the Stanford University transfer credit policy conditions prior to committing to their participation.

 Where to Begin